hsush2017/instagram-reminder/README.md

 3. Get instagram access token & copy token on [application.properties](./src/main/resources/application.properties)
 In order to retrieve Instagram data. you'll need to apply for an Instagram access token.
 Follow this [tutorial](https://www.instagram.com/developer/authentication/) step by setp to get one.
-And be sure that token has the "public_content" permission, check [this](https://www.instagram.com/developer/authorization/).

-Once you get token, copy it on application.properties.
+And be sure that token has the "public_content" permission, check [this](https://www.instagram.com/developer/authorization/).Once you get token, copy it on application.properties.

 3. Modify [application.yml](./src/main/resources/application.yml)
 Copy linebot's access token and secret on it.